HanlunAI/ATasteOfDeepLearning/README.md

 # A-Taste-of-Deep-Learning-through-Python
-For SPC workshop by invitation of tender
-Developed under MIT license as stated in Quotation Q15/20220704
+For SPC workshop by invitation of tender, developed under MIT license as stated in Quotation Q15/20220704